MofidDev/web-development-course/src/assets/content/html.md

 - The document is comprised of several HTML elements that are nested in a hierarchical fashion

-- Like other markup languages, <mark>tags are used to annotate content with useful information</mark>
+- Like other markup languages, tags are used to annotate content with useful information

 - ```html
   <tag attribute="value" ...> content </tag>